Nara, The Town That Time Forgot

-Kyoto is filled with magnificent sights, but I found the price of seeing them is too high.
+Kyoto is filled with magnificent sights, but I found the price of seeing them too high.

 Flipping through a guidebook, I noticed an enthusiastic description of Nara, Japan's capital from 710 to 794, and decided to follow my gut.
-Two hours later, I was 25 miles - or was it a million? - from Kyoto's garish, labyrinthine Japan Rail station.
-Nara was Brigadoon.
-But I couldn't stay more than a day.
-Smitten, I vowed to return to Nara, no matter what.
+Two hours later, I was 25 miles - or was it a million miles - from Kyoto's garish, labyrinthine Japan Rail station.

 Nara itself is far from unspoiled.
 The Nara Hotel sits on a dividing line: to the north and east are mountains and forest, but to the south and west is a sprawling commercial zone.
 Naturally, I chose a room facing the mountains.
 It was in the hotel's original building, with dark wainscoting, a 14-foot-high ceiling and an odd ceramic tile fireplace.
 The bathroom wasn't gorgeous, but water in the electric kettle was boiling (I made green tea), and the toilet seat was set to "warm."